 Strategic Planning and Performance Management Working Group

-ACI-NA has been conducting the annual Airport Financial Benchmarking Survey since 2007.
-This survey, overseen by the Strategic Planning and Performance Management Working Group, has proven to be a valuable tool for U.S. and Canadian airports in evaluating their operational and financial performance relative to their peers.
+Since 2007, ACI-NA has conducted the annual Airport Financial Benchmarking Survey, a valuable tool overseen by the Strategic Planning and Performance Management Working Group.
+This survey helps U.S. and Canadian airports assess their operational and financial performance relative to their peers.

 Leadership